 - Pick your data source.

 - Pick your data target.

 - Once completed, Glue will create a readymade mapping for you.

 - Once you review your mapping, it will automatically generate python code/job for you.

 - Once the job completes successfully, it will generate logs for you to review.

 - Go and check files in the bucket.
 Download the files.

 - Review the contents of the file.

-Advantages of exporting DynamoDB to S3 using AWS Glue:
+Advantages of Connecting DynamoDB to S3 using AWS Glue

 - This approach is fully serverless and you do not have to worry about provisioning and maintaining your resources